NhutNguyen236/Web-Application-Programming/Lab08_Connect-to-MySQL-DB/A-simple-connection/README.md

 $sql = "insert into user(firstname,lastname,username,pass) values('$firstname','$lastname','$username','$password')";
 ```

-* Some screenshots and detail tutorials will be added later
+* I have done a sign-up practice in this folder so log-in will be the next, stay tune...